 Indigenous heritage.
 All aboriginal objects, regardless of significance, are protected under law.
 Should any deposit, artefact or material evidence (including skeletal remains) of Aboriginal origin be found, Taylor Construction Group and subcontractors shall cease all construction works that might disturb or damage the deposit, artefact or material.
-The project manager will notify the client immediately, who will then consult the relevant government department (i.e. EESG or DPIE).
+The project manager will notify the client immediately, who will then consult the relevant government department (i.e. DECCW - National Parks and Wildlife Services).
 Examples of Aboriginal objects include stone tool artefacts, shell middens, axe grinding groves, pigment or engraved rock art, burials and scarred trees.